 It is a broad definition and at times it does seem like a catchall phrase.
 So, let me clarify what digital transformation is not.

 Since the use of technology is implied in the term digital transformation, it is easy enough to confuse the two.

 A component of a digital transformation strategy could be technology.
-However, technology remains the delivery channel, it is not the end product in itself.
+However, technology remains the delivery channel; it is not the end product.

 “To avoid falling behind the competition, organizations need to rethink how they do business in the digital era, in which change happens at warp speed”A Framework for Digital Transformation, Cognizant